-- a) Contractor shall furnish an adequate supply of potable water, containers, and disposable cups to contractor's employees for drinking water. - b) Contractor shall furnish adequate toilet facilities for contractor's employees.
+- a.
+Contractor shall furnish an adequate supply of potable water, containers, and disposable cups to Contractor's employees for drinking water. - b.
+Contractor shall furnish adequate toilet facilities for Contractor's employees.
 All portable toilets shall be kept clean, sanitary, and located in an easily accessible area.
 If they are to be used at night, the area shall be well lighted.

-4. Hand and Power Tools
+4. Hand and Power Tools:

-- a) All hand and power tools and similar equipment, whether furnished by contractor or contractor's employees shall be maintained in a safe operating condition.
+- a.
+All hand and power tools and similar equipment, whether furnished by Contractor or Contractor's employees shall be maintained in a safe operating condition.
 Damaged tools shall be immediately repaired or replaced.
-Tools shall be used only for the purpose for which they were designed. - b) Any tools that are designed to have guards must have those guards in place at all times.
-Any worker removing a guard or using an unguarded tool shall be subject to dismissal from the worksite. - c) Grinders are particularly hazardous.
+Tools shall be used only for the purpose for which they were designed. - b.
+Any tools that are designed to have guards must have those guards in place at all times.
+Any worker removing a guard or using an unguarded tool shall be subject to dismissal from the worksite. - c.
+Grinders are particularly hazardous.
 Workers shall be trained in their use.
 While the grinders are rotating, the operator shall assure that he/she is in a balanced position and that the momentum of the disc will carry the tool away from the operator if it becomes stuck.

-5. Powder-Actuated Tools
+5. Powder-Actuated Tools:

-- a) Powder-actuated tools shall meet ANSI A10.3 or have a California approved number.
+- a.
+Powder-actuated tools shall meet ANSI A10.3.

-- b) Only trained workers holding a valid operator's card can use a powder-actuated tool.
+- b.
+Only trained workers can use a powder-actuated tool.

-- c) Containers shall be lockable and bear the label, "POWDER-ACTUATED TOOL" on the outside.
+- c.
+Containers shall be lockable and bear the label, "POWDER-ACTUATED TOOL", on the outside.
 The container shall be kept under lock and key storage.

-- d) The tool shall not be used:
+- d.
+The tool shall not be used:

-- in an explosive environment
+- (1) in an explosive environment

-- on hard or brittle material
+- (2) on hard or brittle material

-- on unbacked, thin, soft material
+- (3) on unbacked, thin, soft material

-- within 1/2 inch of the edge of steel
+- (4) within 1/2 inch of the edge of steel

-- within 3 inches of the edge of masonry
+- (5) within 3 inches of the edge of masonry

-- on thin concrete
+- (6) on thin concrete

-- on spalled areas
+- (7) on spalled areas

-- on existing holes
+- (8) on existing holes

-- e) Eye protection shall be worn by operators and assistants.
+- e.
+Eye protection shall be worn by operators and assistants.

-- f) The tool shall be inspected prior to use.
+- f.
+The tool shall be inspected prior to use.
 Defective tools shall not be used.

-- g) Tools shall not be loaded until ready for use.
+- g.
+Tools shall not be loaded until ready for use.
 Tools shall be unloaded if work is interrupted.

-- h) Upon misfire, the tool shall be held in place for 30 seconds. - i) Warning signs bearing the words "POWDER-ACTUATED TOOLS IN USE," shall be conspicuously posted within 50 feet of use.
+- h.
+Upon misfire, the tool shall be held in place for 30 seconds.

+- i.
+Warning signs bearing the words "POWDER-ACTUATED TOOLS IN USE", shall be conspicuously posted within 50 feet.

-6. Laser Equipment
+6. Laser Equipment:

-a) Anticipated laser use for leveling or surveying must be approved by Buyer's SH&E organization.
+a.
+Anticipated laser use for leveling or surveying must be approved by Buyer's SH&E organization.

-Q. Safety Inspection and Housekeeping
+Q. Safety Inspection & Housekeeping: